- Some users claimed that conflict software was detected on Steam, and this usually happens for Lavasoft Web Companion.

-You might thus consider other options in order to eliminate the issue of conflicting software and put your Steam services back on track.
+You might thus consider other options to eliminate the issue of conflicting software and put your Steam services back on track.
 Hence, it’s feasible to check other efficient uninstaller software for Windows 10 PC.

 2. Run Windows Defender

-Conflict software detected error usually appears if you have junkware on your PC.
+The conflict software detected error usually appears if you have junkware on your PC.
 Sometimes these unwanted applications can interfere with your system and lead to various problems.